Corticomics/rodRefReg/README.md

    **Note:** As seen in the above data, variance is (DECRIPTION)

-## **One-Way ANOVA Result**
+## **One-Way ANOVA**

 <img width="300" alt="anova" src="https://github.com/user-attachments/assets/ed4f49c2-87a5-465f-bf51-b051ddbcd9bb">

 Given that our p-value is notably smaller than our threshold of 0.05, we can say that significant differences in water output are present between pumps 1-4.
+Furthermore, the notaly high f-value suggests that substantial differences exist between the means of the water weights for pumps 1-4.

-### Tukey's Honestly Significant Difference (HSD) Post-Hoc Test
+## Tukey's Honestly Significant Difference (HSD) Post-Hoc Test

 <img width="1000" alt="tukey" src="https://github.com/user-attachments/assets/845aa84d-5566-4a8f-8cd7-dec4b8a5ddea">